-Risk Risk description Risk Impact Likelihood Initial raw Risk Controls / Control / Deadline for ref owner score score risk score response Mitigating actions Action controls/ (1-5) (1-5) (1 - 25) owner actions Potential cost over-run by inadvertently paying out more to the providers that has been allocated in the delivery plan Richard Gibson 3 2 6 Reduce Only pass money over to third parties up to the maximum that has been preallocated and monitoring spend Ensure due diligence has been undertaken with each provider.
+Risk ref Risk description Risk owner Impact score (1-5) Likelihood score (1-5) Initial raw risk score (1 - 25) Risk response Controls / Mitigating actions Control / Action owner Deadline for controls/ actions Potential cost over-run by inadvertently paying out more to the providers that has been allocated in the delivery plan Richard Gibson 3 2 6 Reduce Only pass money over to third parties up to the maximum that has been preallocated and monitoring spend Ensure due diligence has been undertaken with each provider.
 Richard Gibson 22.6.23 11.7.23 31.3.24 Potential misuse of the grant Richard Gibson 3 2 6 Reduce Ensure due diligence has been undertaken with each provider.
 Richard Gibson 31.3.24 If a grant recipient becomes insolvent or winds up before the grant is used Richard Gibson 3 2 6 Reduce Endeavour to pay out funds in arrears to minimise financial risk to the council.
 Ensure due diligence has been undertaken with each provider.
 Richard Gibson 31.3.24